ramyanthn/machinelearning_spring2022/README.md

 File names:

-- Project1.ipnyp file contains all the code of data analysis and data visulaization.
+- Project 1 Team H.ipynb file contains all the code of data analysis and data visulaization.

 - yelp_dataset.tar file is the zipped file.
 It contains 3 files after unzipping it.